 Psychodynamics helps to explain the mind’s unconscious desires and beliefs and therefore plays a big role in NLP.
 The course introduces the theories behind psychodynamics and expands on how the brain works to formulate beliefs and the drives of the subconscious.
 With a better understanding of how the mind works, the course goes on to explain the framework of NLP and how it can be used to change beliefs and habits in a safe environment.

-Building on your knowledge of psychological development, the NLP Master Practitioner Course will guide you through Erik Erickson's “Stages of Human Development” as well as Maslow's “Hierarchy of Needs”.
+Building on your knowledge of psychological development, the NLP Master Practitioner Training Course will guide you through Erik Erickson's “Stages of Human Development” as well as Maslow's “Hierarchy of Needs”.
 You’ll look at how human thinking can be flawed, how to use cognitive restructuring to change thought patterns, and how the brain processes stress and anxiety.

 One of the most important aspects of working with clients as an NLP Coach is building a good rapport with your clients.
 The course talks you though how to do this using both verbal and non-verbal techniques, with conversational hypnosis, advanced language patterns and empathetic listening techniques all covered, along with an outline of the four-stages of the counselling relationship.